A Black Cow &

 We are proud members of the American Hereford Association and the Virginia Hereford Association.
 All of our Beef is 100% Pure Bred Hereford.
 If you look around the farm, you will see red and white from pasture to pasture.
 But hidden in all that red and white is one special cow.
-Onyx is our only cow of the Angus breed.
+Onyx is our only full Angus cow.

 Our youngest daughter wanted an Angus, so she could breed her with our Hereford bull and make a cross breed referred to as a "black baldy".
 These cows are all black with white faces, and super cute!
 She had a baldy for her first 4H project, and wanted to breed more for her projects in the future.

 If you've ever read the Dr Seuss book "Are You My Mother?", the baby bird wanders around asking different objects, 'are you my mother?'
-This calf walked the pasture going to different cows, trying to nurse, and they all pushed her away...except for Onyx.
+This calf walked the pasture going to different cows, trying to nurse, and they all pushed him away...except for Onyx.
 We watched as he went over to her and she didn't kick, or push him away, she let him nurse!
-Onyx has now fostered that baby, and is raising him as her calf.
-We have aptly named that calf, Luckie!
+Onyx fostered that baby, and raised him as her calf.
+We aptly named that calf, Luckie!

 So Onyx looks a little out of place, in the sea of red and white, but she has a special place in our hearts and on our farm.
 None of her calves will be processed under the Coastal Cattle label, since we strive to only produce pure Hereford products, but she is part of the family!